Bachelor's Degree in Life Sciences

 Objectives

-- Knowledge and practice of the current language, both spoken and written
+- Proficiency in the language, both spoken and written

-- Analysis of newspaper articles, television programs, or other authentic documents to understand various aspects of current events in Germany.
+- Analysis of newspaper articles, television programs, and other authentic materials to gain insight into various aspects of current events in Germany

-- Study of certain medical or broader scientific topics
+- An examination of certain medical or, more broadly, scientific topics

 SPANISH